|

 I hope you enjoyed this compilation of all the best things to do in Litchfield, CT!

-I sure love visiting here and doing any number of these so I’m confident if you pick a few you’ll have a beautiful day out, too.
+I sure love visiting here and doing any number of these so I’m confident if you pick a few you’ll have a beautiful day, too.

 Enjoy! :))